r-lib/devtools/README.md

 ## Diaspora

 devtools started off as a lean-and-mean package to facilitate local package development, but over the years it accumulated more and more functionality.
-Currently devtools is under going a diaspora to split out functionality into smaller, more tightly focussed packages.
+Currently devtools is undergoing a diaspora to split out functionality into smaller, more tightly focussed packages.
 The diaspora includes:

 * [pkgbuild](https://github.com/r-lib/pkgbuild): Building binary packages
   (including checking if build tools are available).